-Carbohydrate is an important source of energy for your dog or cat, supplying the building blocks (glucose) for cellular energy, which spares protein to support other body functions.
-Carbohydrate also provides the fiber in pet diets which is important for gut health and gut motility.
+Carbohydrates are an important source of energy for your dog or cat, supplying the building blocks (glucose) for cellular energy, which spares protein to support other body functions.
+Carbohydrates also provide the fiber in pet diets which is important for gut health and gut motility.
 Carbohydrate sources in pet food can include whole grain corn wheat, brown rice, oats, potatoes for energy, and wheat bran, rice bran, soybean hulls, beet pulp, and fructooligosaccharides, for fiber.